sjlouder/Lastpass-PS/README.md

 Eventually: Install-Module Lastpass #From Powershell Gallery

 # CONTRIBUTING
-While this is still early in development (pre-1.0), I'm mostly looking for testers, feature ideas/priority, and help with documentation.
+While this is still early in development (pre-1.0), I'm mostly looking for testers and test writers, feature ideas/priority, and help with documentation.
 Pull requests are welcome, but this is a side project so collaboration will likely be slow.

 # LICENSE
 GPLv2+.
 See LICENSE file for details